 Wouldn’t it have been wonderful to take a walk with Jesus down a country road?
 Think about it.

-That’s what I want you to do with me right now in your imagination.
-Let’s go back as the two disciples walk with Jesus and walk along with them.
+That’s what I’d like you to do with me now in your imagination.
+Let’s go back as the two disciples walk with Jesus, and walk along with them.

-I will reflect on the story, the fruit of my own imagination; but you need to engage your own.
+I’ll reflect on the story, the fruit of my own imagination; but you’ll need to engage your own.

 (Please note: When I use the actual words from Scripture, they appear in red type; the narrative appears in regular type and when I offer comments about the story, these appear in italics.)

 “That very day, the first day of the week, two of Jesus’ disciples were going to a village seven miles from Jerusalem to Emmaus.”

 They were sad and downcast, as they were discussing the events in Jerusalem over the previous three days.

 Think about how Jesus’ disciples must have felt during the interim between Good Friday afternoon and when they were able to fully grasp that Jesus had risen.
 They were terrified the Jewish authorities would come after them as well.